U.S. saw second-most billion-dollar weather disasters on record in 2021

 Western fires

 The combination of heat and drought created tinderbox conditions for wildfires in the western states.
-California’s Dixie Fire, which consumed over 960,000 acres, was the state’s second largest on record.
+California’s Dixie Fire, which consumed more than 960,000 acres, was the state’s second-largest on record.
 The smoke from the western fires spread across the entire country during the summer, degrading air quality even in the Mid-Atlantic and Northeast.

 The year ended with the Marshall Fire near Boulder, Colo., which was the most destructive in state history.
 Occurring after an unusually warm and dry fall with hardly any snow, it damaged or destroyed more than 1,000 homes and businesses.